-b) The Corporation holds a CIBC bond with a 1.9 per cent interest rate (2019 - 1.9 per cent).
+The Corporation holds a CIBC Bond with a 1.9 per cent interest rate (2020 - 1.9 per cent).
 This bond will mature on April 26, 2021.
+In the previous year, the Corporation held bonds with various Canadian Chartered Banks and provinces with rates varying between 1.9 per cent and 4.5 per cent and maturities that varied from less than one year to more than one year.